seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 * Choose betweeen pytest & nose unittest runners
 * Choose whether to enter Debug Mode on failures
 * Choose additional variables to pass into tests
+* Choose the User-Agent for the browser to use
 * Change the automation speed (with Demo Mode)
 * Choose whether to run tests multi-threaded
 * Choose whether to retry failing tests